 An example of problem-solving between siblings is:

-Tell them: "When you see (name other child) playing with a toy you want, ask them "When you are done with that I want to play with it.
-Can you put it in the basket?""
+Tell your child: "When you see (name other child) playing with a toy you want, ask them "When you are done with that I want to play with it, can you put it in the basket?""